Forced Harmonic Oscillations

 The objective of the forced oscillation analysis is to obtain a dependence of the system’s response on frequency of compelling actions.
 As a result of calculations we get amplitudes of displacements, vibration acceleration, and vibration overload at the preset compelling frequency.
 According to these results, one can obtain, for a frequency range, the dependencies of amplitudes and vibration acceleration on frequency of compelling actions, which is important with the evaluation of vibration stability of the system in this preset frequency range.

-The module “Forced oscillations” of the finite element modeling system, AutoFEM Analysis, can be used for analyzing the established forced oscillations of the following types:
+The module “Forced oscillations” of the finite element modelling system, AutoFEM Analysis, can be used for analysing the established forced oscillations of the following types:

 where M is a symmetric square matrix of mass;